 Along the Darwinian path

 My affair with photography goes a long way back.
-A camera of some kind has always been near my hand, and I hope that it won’t ever change.
+A camera of some kind has always been near my hand, and I hope this won’t ever change.
 Not that it was anything serious back then; just the usual habit of taking snapshots whenever I felt like it.
 But then, in 2007 things have changed.

 I attended a diving course and got totally blown away by the enchanted world I found underwater.
 I was thrilled and tried to show my friends all the wonders I got to experience; soon there was I with my first waterproof camera.
 It was good enough for learning to face the challenges of underwater photography but, of course, not much else.
 But the urge just did not go away, so I soon got myself my first underwater housing for my land DSLR.